-Note.
-The graduate grading scale does not include a "D".
+Please note, the graduate grading scale does not include a "D".
+Letter grades will be determined as follows:

-A = 95-100% 161-170 points
+А 95-100% 261-275 points

-A = 90-94% 153-160 points
+A- 90-94% 246-260 points

-B + = 87-89% 148-152 points
+В 80-89% 220-245 points

-B = 84-86% 143-147 points
+С 70-79% 193-219 points

-B- = 80-83% 136-142 points
+F 69% and below 192 points and below

-C = 70-79% 119-135 points
+Grades will be assigned using a point system:

-F = 69% and below 118 points and below
+Points Possible Due Date

-Grades will be assigned, using a point system:
+1. In class participation 80 (10 points per class) Weekly

-Points Possible
+2. IEP and Transition Plan 60 June 26

-1. In-class participation (3 points for each class) 24
+3. Adapted Teaching Unit 40 June 19

-2. IEP and Transition Plan 60
+4. Expanded Core 45 July 3

-3. Adapted Teaching Unit 40
+Curriculum Presentation

-4. Digital Resource File 46
+5. Digital Filing Cabinet 50 July 10

-Total Possible Points 170
+Total Points Possible: 275

-\Note: The George Mason University Honor Code will be strictly enforced.
+Note: The George Mason University Honor Code will be strictly enforced.
 Students are responsible for reading and understanding the Code.
 "To promote a stronger sense of mutual responsibility, respect, trust, and fairness among all members of the George Mason University community and with the desire for greater academic and personal achievement, we, the student members of the university community, have set forth this honor code: Student members of the George Mason University community pledge not to cheat, plagiarize, steal, or lie in matters related to academic work."
-Work submitted must be your own or with proper citations (see http://oai.gmu.edu/the-mason-honor-code/).
+Work submitted must be your own or with proper citations (see https://catalog.gmu.edu/policies/honor-code-system/).